 Andrea Barlow says she found the cat's carrier broken and empty when she tried to retrieve it in Munich on December 28th.
 United Airlines crews searched for the cat, who was nowhere to be found.

 On Wednesday United cargo workers found the tired, hungry animal at Denver International Airport.
 She was taken to a veterinary clinic for treatment of starvation and extreme dehydration.

-Slideshow: Animal Tracks: A biker pup, bears and more Vets say Pumpkin could be well enough to return to Washington by this weekend.
+Slideshow: Animal Tracks: Aug.
+4 - Aug.
+11 Vets say Pumpkin could be well enough to return to Washington by this weekend.

 United plans to fly the cat home — in the passenger cabin — on the lap of a United employee.